aurelia/aurelia/docs/user-docs/getting-started/conditional-rendering.md

 {% endtabs %}

 In the example above, we are storing the resolved value from the promise in the `data` property, and then passing the value to the `foo-bar` custom element by binding the `foo-data` property.
-Due to the fact that `promise.resolve` creates its own scope, this does not add a property to the binding context.
+Due to the fact that `promise` creates its own scope, this does not add a property to the binding context.
 This means that for the example above the `data` property in `MyApp` stays uninitialized (more precisely, the `data` property never end up being in the instance of `MyApp`).
 This is useful when we need the data only in view for passing from one component to another custom element, as it does not pollute the underlying view-model.
 Note that this does not make any difference in terms of data binding or change observation.